-Figure 6.
-Alberto T. Estévez - Genetic Architectures Office, Park and multifunctional building, Hard, 2014: the richness of space, diversity and hierarchized routes are the result of a study that draws on biology.
+Figure 6: Estévez-GenArqOffice, surface of the park area with the multifunctional building, Hard, 2014; the richness of space, diversity and hierarchized routes are the result of a study that draws on biology.

-he Voronoi pattern organized the park pathways with coherence, unity and diversity, parceling areas according to use and creating private areas.
+The Voronoi pattern organized the park pathways with coherence, unity and diversity, parcelling areas according to use and creating private areas.
 The cells in the more urban areas with hard pavement were subdivided into three successive fractal levels down to the small scale of the flagstone.
 Alternatively, the cells were enlarged to form kiosks on the second level of the subdivision or benches on the third level.
-The transition between the more urban spaces and the green areas was resolved with gradients between the cells of the second level.
+The transition between the more urban spaces and the green areas was resolved with gradients between the cells of the 2nd level.